Consumer Goods and Retail Food Contact Tests

 Our food contact materials testing is available worldwide.
 Our laboratories perform testing against the contact regulations for regions including the EU, USA, Japan and China.
 Food grade packaging and contact materials are regulated by:

 - All materials – Framework Regulation (EC) No 1935/2004

 - Ceramics –Directive 84/500/EEC as amended by Directive 2005/31/EC

 - Regenerated cellulose film –Directive 2007/42/EC

-- Plastics – Regulation (EU) No 10/2011 and No 64/2011 on plastic materials and articles intended to come into contact with food
+- Plastics – Regulation (EU) No 10/2011, its additions and amendments on plastic materials and articles intended to come into contact with food

 - Nitrosamines – Directive 93/11/EEC

 - BADGE, BFDGE & NOGE plastics – Commission Regulation (EC) 1895/2005

 - In the United States of America: